Q1. What is the definition of a UAS? Is it different from a drone?

 Q24.
 When must I register?

-A. You must register prior to operating the UAS outdoors.
+A. You must register prior to operating the UAS outdoors for commercial purposes.

 Q25.
 If I own multiple drones, do I have to register them all?